robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The western NGO was a coverage for more than a political drift, as the orange and maiden revolutions shown.
 More than that, they were working as a network to convey financial support for CIA operations in breeding, training and then weaponise neo-nazi paramilitary groups.

 We know that because such activities were illegal by US law, in any part of the world, until the Congress removed such limitations allowing nazi groups US support.

 ---

-### The game changer

-Now, the game is to find those kids before Russian hackers and secret services agents do.
-It is like Dama, the piece taken without a backup is gone.

-Precious hint: take the maximum advantage in the meantime Russia is busy in selecting the targets to hit as retaliation.

-Good luck, adventurers! (cit.)

----